-We presented a multiscale extension of our previous cortical column model for spatial navigation.
-It enables the encoding of cognitive map whose resolution fits the structure of the environment (e.g., corridors).
+The model presented here addresses how spatial planning behavior can be mediated by populations of neurons organized in columnar structures.
+It enables the encoding of cognitive maps whose resolution fits the structure of the environment (e.g., corridors).
 As a consequence, the model is provided with a better adaptability in large mazes (e.g., in the presence of a maze four times larger than the original Tolman & Honzik's one), thanks to a top-down modulation regulating the activation-diffusion process.
-The model also unravel the possible links between the single unit level and the behavioural level relevant to the learning of the task (e.g., to the selection of the shortest path to the reward).
-Our neural response analysis suggests how the interplay between the model hippocampus and the prefrontal cortex can yield to the encoding of manifold information pertinent to the spatial planning function, including for example distance-to-goal correlates.

-The model is currently being validated by comparing simulated neural response patterns against those obtained by in vivo electrophysiological recordings from the hippocampus and the prefrontal cortex of freely moving rats [23].
+It should be noted that encoding multiscale maps is not the only solution to solve behavioral tasks in large mazes.
+However this approach is useful to address the issue of learning multiscale spatial representations, as found in the brain (e.g., [10,11]).
+Moreover, the model unravels the possible links between the single unit level and the behavioural level relevant to the learning of the task (e.g., to the selection of the shortest path to the reward).
+Our neural response analysis suggests how the interplay between the simulated hippocampus and prefrontal cortex can yield to the encoding of manifold information pertinent to the spatial planning function, including for example distance-to-goal correlates.
+The model is currently being validated by comparing simulated neural response patterns electrophysiological recordings from the prefrontal cortex of freely moving rats [24].
 This comparative study aims at providing new insights on the interaction between the hippocampus and the prefrontal cortex.
-In addition, an ongoing work in coordination with experimentalists [23] attempts to study the learning processes related to spatial memory, such as declarative memory consolidation occurring during sleep.
+In addition, an ongoing work in coordination with experimentalists [24] attempts to study the learning processes related to spatial memory, such as declarative memory consolidation occurring during sleep.
 This will possibly lead to testable predictions about the formation of memory traces relevant to spatial behaviour.